 I think it's imperative that your give your face a little bit of love, especially after spending time on a city break.
 Cities, especially capitals, are notorious for being dusty and your pores can get clogged and suffer just as much as the rest of your body.
 Create a home made honey and cinnamon based face mask and use it at least twice a week after you come back from your trip.

 After coming back from two weeks in Japan, all I wanted was to eat lots of sweets.
 I could still taste the ridiculously delicious street food in Tokyo and the beautiful looking deserts from Kyoto.
 It takes a lot of discipline to not rush to the supermarket and buy lots of bad foods.
 Instead, I learned to create a meal plan which contains 90% green vegetables and 10% meat (or other protein if you are vegetarian).
 Yes, it's a lot of green, butafter a couple of days you will feel totally detoxed and awesome.

 Every morning, after breakfast, I take Vitamin C and Magnesium tablets.
 Sometimes I also take Vitamin D, as we are lacking sunshine here in the UK.

 Avoid going out for meals after coming back from your travels.
 Firstly, because you need to be in control of the ingredients you eat and the amount of sugars you intake.
 Secondly, because you probably want to save money for your next trip.

-This is one of the best post-travel advices: drink plenty of fluids and use moisturizer.
-My skin gets so dry after traveling, especially after spending countless hours on planes.
-I make sure to clean my face with soapy water twice a day, and re-apply my light moisturizer.
+This is one of the best post-travel advice: drink plenty of fluids and use moisturizer.
+My skin gets so dry after travelling, especially after spending countless hours on planes.
+I make sure to clean my face with soapy water twice a day and re-apply my light moisturizer.

 It's your turn now!
 What do you do when you come back from a trip?
-Tell me all about your post travel detox routine in the comments sections bellow.
+Tell me all about your post-travel detox routine in the comments sections below.